James Mathison: Television

 In 2001, Mathison was a contestant on the Channel Ten reality TV show The $20 Challenge, during which he was shown busking on the streets of London for extra money.
 He achieved second place in the contest.
-Weeks after returning from London, he auditioned for pay-TV channel Channel [V]'s new reporter search.
-After making it through to the final 8, he was offered a job there as video journalist.
+Weeks after returning from London, he auditioned for one of Australia's prominent TV music shows, Channel Channel [V]'s New Reporter Search.
+After making it through to the final 8, he was offered a job there as host and video journalist.

 In 2003, Mathison was appointed co-host of Australian Idol alongside Channel [V] host Andrew Günsberg.
 They created a behind-the-scenes show for Channel [V] called Australian Idol Extra for the second and third seasons of the programme.
-On 31 March 2009, after six years with Australian Idol, it was announced Mathison had quit as co-host.

-Mathison appeared on a celebrity episode of the Australian version of Ready Steady Cook in October 2005, in which he was declared the winner, beating vegan Osher Günsberg (aka.
+Mathison appeared on a celebrity episode of the Australian version of Ready Steady Cook in October 2005, in which he was declared the winner, beating Osher Günsberg (aka.
 Andrew G).

-Mathison has also been a presenter on Nova 96.9 where he hosted "LaunchPad", a late night new music show with Patience Hodgkins of Brisbane band The Grates, as well as co hosting summer breakfast.
+Mathison has also been a presenter on Nova 96.9 where he hosted "LaunchPad", a late night new music show, as well as co hosting summer breakfast programming.

 In 2005 and 2006, James hosted the ARIA Music Awards.
 In 2007, James, along with Hamish and Andy, hosted the ARIA Red Carpet segment.
 He also made a brief cameo appearance on the Australian feature film BoyTown in the ARIA's scene playing himself alongside Ella Hooper.
 In June 2009, Network Ten announced that James would be a reporter and panelist on The 7pm Project covering media and sport alongside, Charlie Pickering, Carrie Bickmore and Dave Hughes.
 In July 2012, Mathison joined Weekend Sunrise where he replaced Jonathan Coleman as a movie reviewer.